ib-bsb-br/ib-bsb-br.github.io/_posts/2025-05-28-ip-changing.md

 type: post
 layout: post
 published: true
-slug: changing-machines-ip-address
+slug: ip-changing
-title: 'changing machine's IP address '
+title: 'changing IP address '
 ---
 This tutorial will guide you through changing your Debian Bullseye machine's IP address from one automatically assigned by DHCP to a static IP address.
 We'll use your network interface \`enP2p33s0\` (currently \`192.168.15.3/24\`) and your router's gateway (\`192.168.15.1\`) as the basis for examples.